SethKauf/King_County_Avocoders_Group_3/README.md

 ## First we looked at a Heatmap for correlations between Price and all features
 <img src="Images/Heatmap.png" align="center"><br>

-We noticed the Living Space feature (Squarefootage of the homes) has the highest correlation to our Target, followed by Grade.
+We noticed the Living Space feature (squarefootage of the homes) has the highest correlation to our target, followed by the Grade feature.<br>

 # Exploring Price Data
-  Let's first look at the full price data in a Boxplot.<br>
+  Let's first look at the full price data in a boxplot.<br>
   <img src="Images/Full_PriceBoxPlot2.png"><br>
   This is no-good.
 Let's remove outliers.
   <img src="Images/No_Outliers_BoxPlot.png"><br>
   A lot of the data falls from about $70,000 to about $1,200,000, we will stratify our data on this parameter.

-# Exploring Living Space data
+# Exploring Living Space Data
   The highest correlated feature was living space.<br>
   Our first model tested directly tested this onto Price, but it had nearly no effect.<br>

-# Exploring Grade variable
+# Exploring Grade Feature

   Grade is a feature that helped us better stratify the housing prices in our dataset.<br>

-  They have a clear upward trend as seen below.<br>
+  It has a clear upward trend as seen below.<br>

   <img src="Images/1price_vs_grade.png"><br>